Back Button

 A variety of condensers are with the instrument.
 These are outlined in the accessories section below.

-The Stage of this model protrudes further than in the No. 1 Van Heurck Model, and this allows full rotation of the 5 inch diameter mechanical stage with its protruding controls, just like the Circuit Stage Van Heurck model.
+The Stage of this model protrudes further from the limb than in the No. 1 Van Heurck Model, and this allows full rotation of the 5 inch diameter mechanical stage with its protruding controls, just like the Circuit Stage Van Heurck model.
 Stage rotation is calibrated with a silvered scale* with numbers and Vernier.
 It is marked in single degrees, each ten degree increment is labeled.
 The Vernier allows movement in fractions of 5 minutes of a degree.
 Pushing up engages the pinion rotation* of the stage, while pulling it down allows free hand rotation.
 There are controls to center the stage*, as well as locking knobs to hold the centration*.
 The mechanical stage has a 1 1/2 inch horizontal (X) range, and a 1 1/2 inch vertical (Y) range.
 The optional calibration for these stage movements* is also part of this instrument.
 These are calibrated 0-35 mm for the horizontal movement and 0-35 for the vertical, with a Vernier to read tenths of a mm.
 The stage is controlled by two concentric knurled knobs on one side of the stage, controlling horizontal motion by worm screw and vertical by double diagonal rack and spiral pinions.
 A single knob on the opposite side of the stage controls left-right motion only.
 Since the stage rotates completely, the double control could be positioned on either side.
+This is not a true Turrell stage because the control knobs move with the vertical (X-axis) movement.
 The optional stage bar* with attached clips slides in dovetail grooves on the stage top plate.
 There is a knurled knob which can lock this bar in position.
 There is a hole near the bottom which this locking knob can be screwed into.
 There are also two holes for the use of standard stage clips.
 This stage bar also has a swing-up stop for registering the position of a slide when using the calibrated positioning controls.

 GVH fineThe limb has a longer arm than the No. 1 Van Heurck to allow it to position the nosepiece in the center of the extended optical axis necessitated by the full rotation of the stage.
 Coarse focus is by diagonal rack and spiral pinion whilst the fine focus is via a long lever controlled from the top edge of the rear part of the arm.
 This instrument is equipped with the optional two-speed 'spindle milled head'* as the fine focus knob.
 The knurled lacquered brass fine focus knob is calibrated and numbered from 0-10 with division increments of 0.1.
 It has arrows showing which directions of rotation lowers and which raises the optical tube.
 There is a steel pointer to register these calibrations.
 The instrument has a black triple nosepiece which is unsigned and has no trademarks.
 A large number and variety of objectives are with the instrument, and are described below with the other accessories.